Parasharam-DevOps/Terraform-Ec2-Module/README.md

 # Terraform-Ec2-Module
 Terraform-Ec2-Module-Project

 Feel free to utilize this EC2 module for your Terraform learning journey.
-I've already set up the `main.tf` behind the module for your reference, so need to pass variables to customize the configuration, including the number of instances you want to launch.
+I've already set up the `main.tf` behind the module for your reference, so need to pass variables to Customize variables like key pair, AMI ID, and instance count.

 ## Prerequisites